Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 author_profile: true
 ---

-1. Explicit formulas for mixed Hodge polynomials of character varieties of free abelian groups, with <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a>, <a href="https://arxiv.org/abs/2410.10008" target="_blank">arXiv: 2410.10008</a>.
+### Explicit formulas for mixed Hodge polynomials of character varieties of free abelian groups
+## With <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a>, <a href="https://arxiv.org/abs/2410.10008" target="_blank">arXiv: 2410.10008</a>.

 2. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
 In Preparation.
+Let $X$ be a smooth projective curve over a field of finite characteristic.
+We calculate the motivic classes of the moduli stack of semistable Higgs bundles and bundles with connections on $X$.

+We follow the strategy of Fedorov and Soibelmans for motivic classes in characteristic zero.
+The main new ingredient is a version of Hua's formula relating the motivic classes of bundles with endomorphisms to the motivic classes of geometrically indecomposable bundles with endomorphisms.
-3. Motivic classes of character varieties and character stacks, with <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a>.
+4. Motivic classes of character varieties and character stacks, with <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a>.
 In Progress.

 <!-- *Available upon request* -->
 <!--